AyalaBardugo/BACK-END-PROJECT/README.md

 **Instruction Sentence**

 - `.data` - declaration of integers.
 For example: `.data 12, 453, -6`.
 - `.string` - declaration of a string contained within " ".
-For example: `.string "abc!"`.
+For example: `.string "abc"`.
 - `.extern` - reference to an external label, declared in another file.
 For example `.extern myLabel`.
 - `.entry` - reference to an internal label, that already was or will be declared in the program.
 For example `.entry myLabel`.